cdk/cdk/README.md

 #### JaCoCo

 [JaCoCo](http://en.wikipedia.org/wiki/Java_Code_Coverage_Tools#JaCoCo) is a tool for analysing test coverage.
-JaCoCo can install [agent](http://www.javabeat.net/introduction-to-java-agents/) instrumentation and check exactly which lines are called and missed by tests.
+JaCoCo installs [agent](http://www.javabeat.net/introduction-to-java-agents/) instrumentation and check exactly which code lines are hit and missed by tests.
 This not only serves as a quality measure but also can guide optimisation, "why isn't that conditional ever hit by my tests, is it even possible?".

-I'll use the new MMFF atom typing to demonstrate:

 ```
-cdk/: cd tool/forcefield
+cdk/: cd base/silent
-cdk/tool/forcefield: ls
-cdk/tool/forcefield: mvn jacoco:prepare-agent test
+cdk/tool/forcefield: mvn jacoco:prepare-agent test jacoco:report
-cdk/tool/forcefield: mvn jacoco:report
 cdk/tool/forcefield: open target/site/jacoco/index.html
 ```